blockninja124/MH_z19-sensor-code-w-tkinter/README.md

 What your seeing right now is a repository.
 Basically a collection of files stored online.
 You're reading README.md, the file that stores the description.
 The only other file in this repository is my code.
 How do i get that code? you may be asking.
-Well, you can either click this link:
+Well, you can either click this link: https://github.com/brickyboy09/MH_z19-sensor-code-w-tkinter/blob/main/main.py OR
-OR
 If your feeling smart enough you can find in the list of files above "main.py" and click on it.
 This will take you to my code.
+If you would like to download my code, you can